Optimizing Instructions and Demonstrations for Multi-Stage Language Model Programs: Optimizers

 \subsection{Bootstrap Random Search}

-\citet{khattab2024dspy} achieve exceptional results by generating and selecting task demonstrations using random search.
+\citet{khattab2024dspy} achieve strong results by generating and selecting task demonstrations for each module using random search.
 This approach fits into our general framework and serves as a strong baseline in our experiments.
-Here, every prompt $p_{i}$ used by $\Phi$ has $K$ variables over demonstrations $\{d_{i1},\ldots,d_{iK}\}$.
-The hyperparameters include the number of demonstrations to use for each module, and the number of total sets to bootstrap and evaluate.
+This optimization procedure (highlighted in Figure \ref{fig:bs_figure}) works as follows:

-To \textbf{Initialize}, given a set of pairs $(x, x') \in \mathcal{D}$, where $x$ is an input to the program and $x'$ contains metadata (e.g.\ empty or final answers), we run $\Phi(x)$.
-The full trace of each run provides a value for each module-level demonstration variable.
-If the output scores highly, i.e.\ $\mu(\Phi(x), x') \geq \theta$ for some threshold $\theta$ and given metadata or final label $x'$, we assume the demonstrations to be potentially valid and add them to a global store $A$.
-To \textbf{Propose}, we sample a subset of demonstrations $D$ from $A$ (according to the hyperparameters) and use these to create a partial assignment $\mathbf{D}\mapsto D$ from demonstration variables to demonstrations for every module in $\Phi$.
-To \textbf{Update}, the partial assignment $\mathbf{D}\mapsto D$ is added to a global store $B$ with its evaluation score on the training set (or a dedicated validation split thereof).
-To \textbf{ExtractOptimizedSets}, a top-scoring assignment in $B$ is extracted.
+The hyperparameters include: $K$, the number of demonstrations to use for each module in $\Phi$, and $N$, the number of total sets to bootstrap and evaluate.
+To \textbf{Initialize}, $N$ sets of few-shot examples are bootstrapped using the Bootstrapping Demonstrations procedure described in \ref{sec:prompt_proposal}.
+An input-output pair $(x, x') \in \mathcal{D}$ is randomly sampled from $\mathcal{D}$, where $x$ is an input to the program and $x'$ contains metadata (e.g.\ empty or final answers).
+Then, $\Phi(x)$ is run, which generates a full trace $\tau$ of the steps that $\Phi$ used for example $x$.
+If the output scores highly, i.e.\ $\mu(\Phi(x), x') \geq \lambda$ for some threshold $\lambda$ and given metadata or final label $x'$, we assume the trace to be correct, and use the inputs / outputs for each module in the trace as candidate few-shot examples.
+This process is repeated until $N$ sets of $K$ few-shot examples for each module have been bootstrapped.
+To \textbf{Propose}, we sample a set of few-shot examples and use them to parameterize each module in $\Phi$.
+To \textbf{Update}, the parameterized $\Phi$ is added to a global store along with its evaluation score on the training set (or a dedicated validation split thereof).
+To \textbf{ExtractOptimizedSets}, the top-scoring assignment is returned.